kanstul/sweet-patch/README.md

 If you want to enable text-to-speech features, type `node amai.js` *after* `make`, in another terminal.

 Set `PEDANTIC_AMAI` in `config.json` to false if you want it to read every single statement the bot issues.

+Amai will need permissions to read messages in order to function.

 .